 Let's take a look.

-How Salt Changes the Texture of Sausage
+A Sausage Worth Its Salt: How Salt Changes the Texture of Sausage

 My mother and I are constantly at odds when it comes to food.
 I tend to like things saltier than the average person, while my mom can't abide even a pinch of it.
 We usually end up compromising somewhere in the middle, but there is one food my mother will never get to enjoy in a low-salt variant: sausage.
-As anyone who's ever tried to make a sausage without salt will tell you, it simple does not work.
+As anyone who's ever tried to make a sausage without salt will tell you, it simply does not work.

 To prove this, I ground up two batches of pork, both cut from the same shoulder.
 The first was seasoned with a 2% salt mixture (to make sausage, you must use a scale) and allowed to rest for 8 hours.
 The latter was left completely unseasoned.
 I ground both of them in a meat grinder, formed them into balls, then poached them in 180°F water until they reached an internal temperature of 160°F before cutting them in half.
 Check out what happened:

 You can plainly see that while the sausage on the left held together with a smooth, resilient texture, the sausage on the right completely crumbled, in much the same way that an overcooked burger will do.

 See, despite the fact that ground meat looks like, well, ground meat, it's actually got a fairly complex structure.
 In their whole form, muscle fibers resemble thick bundles of telephone cables, where each individual wire inside the bundle is a single protein.
 Chop up these cable bundles, like you do when you grind meat, and you end up with a whole bunch of shorter bundles.
 Shorter, but still intact: the protein strands are still held tightly within.